 “I have been thoroughly impressed with the level of commitment shown by all the handlers in the program who have taken their roles as volunteer raisers very seriously.
 This is evident in how well the puppies are doing and the level of skill that the handlers have brought them to,” said Ashley.

-She added, “Every time I visit each prison, I am amazed by their dedication and hard work.
+She added, “Every time I visit a prison, I am amazed by their dedication and hard work.
 The staff and handlers have put in a lot of effort to ensure the success of this program.”

 Current Program Stats: As of now, we have:

-- 4 Puppies have tested and passed their Canine Good Citizen Test, with 2 more puppies due to take their tests in the coming weeks.
+• 4 Puppies have tested and passed their Canine Good Citizen Test, with 2 more puppies due to take their tests in the coming weeks.

 DBL Program Puppy, Larry, learns how to sit under the skillful instruction of his handler.